apache/whimsy/DOCKER.md

 e.g. files in docker-config and the Dockerfile

-The `rake svn:update git:pull` step updates the SVN and Git repos used by Whimsy.
+The `rake svn:update` step updates the SVN repos used by Whimsy.
 The container does not automatically update these (unlike the live installation), so the step should be performed as necessary before starting the container to ensure the data is sufficiently up-to-date.
 This requires karma to fetch some of the files.
+If using a local copy of the SVN repos, `rake svn:update` must be run from the container.
+It does not need any special karma.

 This should be enough to get most of Whimsy working.
 It is not known yet what functions work and what functions do not.